Universal chaotic dynamics from Krylov space: Introduction

-Krylov operator complexity measures how far an operator in the Heisenberg picture spreads in the space of operators.
+Krylov {\it operator} complexity measures how far an operator in the Heisenberg picture spreads in the space of operators.
 By the Gelfand–Naimark–Segal (GNS) construction \cite{gelfand1994imbedding,segal1947irreducible,Magan:2020iac}, the space of operators is isometric to a double-copy Hilbert space.
 More precisely, the reference state is defined as $\ket{O}=(O\otimes\I)\ket0$, with $O$ an arbitrary operator and $\I$ the identity, acting on the single-copy Hilbert space, respectively, and $\ket0$ is a maximally entangled state in the double-copy Hilbert space.
 Moreover, one considers a Liouvillian $\L=H\otimes\I-\I\otimes H$, where $H$ is the Hamiltonian acting on the single-copy Hilbert space.
-Since $\L\ket0=0$, the application of $\L$ on $\ket O$ is nothing but calculating the commutator, namely $\L\ket O= ([H,O]\otimes\I)\ket0$.
-Then, the Krylov operator complexity $e^{-iHt}Oe^{iHt}$ is identified as the Krylov state complexity $e^{-it\L}\ket O$.
+Since $\L\ket0=0$, the application of $\L$ on $\ket O$ is nothing but the commutator, namely $\L\ket O= ([H,O]\otimes\I)\ket0$.
+Then, the Krylov operator complexity $e^{-iHt}Oe^{iHt}$ is identified as the Krylov state complexity $e^{-it\L}\ket O$ in the double-copy Hilbert space.
 Once the operator $O$ has a nonzero commutator with the Hamiltonian, it will grow under the evolution with $\L$.
-Methods for studying the time evolution of Krylov complexity were recently obtained based on decomposing Liouvillian $\L$ into annihilation and creation operators \cite{Caputa:2021sib,Haque:2022ncl}.
+Methods for studying the time evolution of Krylov complexity were recently obtained by decomposing Liouvillian $\L$ into annihilation and creation operators and analyzing the ``complexity algebra'' \cite{Caputa:2021sib,Haque:2022ncl,Bhattacharjee:2022qjw,Hornedal:2022pkc}.